History & Overview of U.S. Foreign Aid to Israel

 President Biden also pledged to provide $1 billion to replenish Iron Dome stocks depleted during Operation Guardian of the Walls.
 In September, the House voted 420-9 to approve the aid; however, Senator Rand Paul (R-KY) blocked a unanimous consent resolution to approve the funding in the Senate.
 It was ultimately approved in the final aid bill signed in 2022.

 In December 2021, the defense authorization for FY2022 was passed.
 It includes authorization of $500 million in funding for Israel – $200 million in procurements for missile defense ($108 million for Iron Dome, up to $30 million for David’s Sling, up to $62 million for the Arrow 3 Upper Tier Interceptor), $300 million for “U.S.-Israel Cooperative Programs” under the category of “Research, Development, Test, and Evaluation.”
-It also includes authorization for an additional $30 million (at least) over 5 years to fund U.S.-Israel cybersecurity cooperation.
+It also includes authorization for an additional $30 million (or more) over five years to fund U.S.-Israel cybersecurity cooperation.

-The same month, the U.S. and Israel signed a $2 billion deal to purchase 12 Lockheed Martin-Sikorsky helicopters to replace its older Yasur helicopters.
+In the same month, the U.S. and Israel signed a $2 billion deal to purchase 12 Lockheed Martin-Sikorsky helicopters to replace Israel’s older Yasur helicopters.
 Under a second agreement worth $1 billion, Israel will acquire two Boeing KC-46 refueling aircraft.

 In March 2022, Congress approved the largest funding package for Israel in history.
 It included: